[OPINION] Banning Phones in Schools is a Very Bad, No Good Idea

 If phones are banned, that means for your kids too, ya know.

 Speaking of enforcement.
 I think that in their anti-phone zeal, people forget that the policies they call for will affect everyone.
-Including them.
+Including them and their kids.

 Phones would be banned every day, for everyone.
 Banned when it’s snowing, banned during tornado season, banned when a student doesn’t feel well or is having a family crisis.